Skip to content

 In addition, the CCBC ECAP Curriculum Map is a guide that outlines course options and credit pathways, empowering you to align your high school experiences with future academic and career goals.

-The Tuition Free Program covers tuition, fees and books for students who have met the standards of College and Career Readiness (CCR), as determined by BCPS.
-Limitations apply to the number of free courses a student can take and when they can take them.
+The Tuition Free Program covers tuition, fees and books.
+To qualify, you must meet the BCPS standards for College and Career Readiness (CCR).
+Limits apply to how many free courses you can take and when you can take them.
+Ask your BCPS counselor whether you qualify.

 Adding CCBC classes to your schedule is easy with our flexible formats, including: